Pontevico

-Pontevico (Brescian: Puntìch) is a comune in the province of Brescia in Lombardy.
+Pontevico (Brescian: Puntìch) is a comune in the province of Brescia in Lombardy, Italy.
 It is on the left bank of the river Oglio.
-As of 2021 Pontevico had a population of 7,038.
+As of 2021, Pontevico had a population of 7,038.

 Toponymy

-The name Pontevico derives from the Latin Pontis Vicus, which means "town of the bridge", because the bridge had a great strategic importance: crossed by the Via Brixiana and built on the Oglio river, it connects the province of Brescia to the Cremona's.
+The name Pontevico derives from the Latin Pontis Vicus, which means "town of the bridge", because the bridge had a great strategic importance: crossed by the Via Brixiana and built on the Oglio river, it connects the province of Brescia to the province of Cremona.